 Lack of market or community support

 Co-operatives work best when the idea and development of the business is led by the group that will be involved with the co-operative (e.g. the people that will shop there, work there, or sell products there).
-This can create a sense of ownership and loyalty not commonly found in other models of business.
+This can create a sense of ownership and loyalty not commonly found in other business models.

 When a co-op is imposed by a group outside the community or market, this sense of ownership does not emerge organically.
 In these cases, the community may be mistrustful of the co-operative or have mixed expectations of their role in its operation.